awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

   To create your VPC, you can use the Amazon VPC console, the AWS CLI, or one of the AWS SDKs\.
 For more information, see [Working with VPCs](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in the *Amazon VPC User Guide*\.
 If you already have a VPC, you can skip this step\.
 + **Reserve IP addresses **

   Amazon ES enables the connection of a VPC to a domain by placing network interfaces in a subnet of the VPC\.
 Each network interface is associated with an IP address\.
 You must reserve a sufficient number of IP addresses in the subnet for the network interfaces\.
-For more information, see [Reserving IP Addresses in a VPC Subnet](#es-reserving-ip-vpc-endpoints)\.
+For more information, see [Reserving IP addresses in a VPC subnet](#es-reserving-ip-vpc-endpoints)\.

-## Reserving IP Addresses in a VPC Subnet<a name="es-reserving-ip-vpc-endpoints"></a>
+## Reserving IP addresses in a VPC subnet<a name="es-reserving-ip-vpc-endpoints"></a>

 Amazon ES connects a domain to a VPC by placing network interfaces in a subnet of the VPC \(or multiple subnets of the VPC if you enable [multiple Availability Zones](es-managedomains-multiaz.md)\)\.
 Each network interface is associated with an IP address\.
 Before you create your Amazon ES domain, you must have a sufficient number of IP addresses available in the VPC subnet to accommodate the network interfaces\.